 Being a forensic examiner seems glamorous on TV.
 But working in a crime lab requires long hours of intense focus that are anything but action-packed.
 This is especially true for fingerprint examiners, who must focus on minute visual details that would leave most people cross-eyed.
 It’s not a job for everyone.

 Finding the right people to fill these jobs is critical because they help ensure that criminals are brought to justice and that innocent people are not wrongly accused.
 Especially as forensic science degree programs produce an increasing number of jobseekers, crime lab managers need tools to identify the most promising among them.

 Do you think you have the right mix of skills and temperament to be a high-performing fingerprint examiner?
-If so, read on, and take the interactive quiz by clicking on the usa-button at the bottom of this article.
+If so, read on, and take the interactive quiz by clicking on the 'Start Quiz' button at the bottom of this article.